 Where to stay in Upper West Side

 - Luxury: The Mandarin Oriental.
 It’s a great luxury hotel and it’s located just next to Central Park and Columbus Circle!
 The rooms feature marble bathrooms and floor to ceiling windows with incredible skyline views.
 The hotel also features a cocktail bar, a chic on-site restaurant, an indoor pool and a spa.
+Click here to check the reviews, photos and availability.

 - Mid-range: Hotel Beacon.
 It’s one of the few apartment hotels in NYC and it’s perfect for families!
 All of the rooms have kitchenettes and living room seating areas.
 The kitchenettes have a microwave, refrigerator and coffeemaker and the rooms have free WiFi, a flat screen TV and iPod docks.
+Click here to check the reviews, photos and availability.

 - Budget: West Side YMCA.
 This hostel is located just a few minutes away from Columbus Circle and overlooks Central Park.
 Linens and towels are included, the bathrooms are shared but you can upgrade to get a private room and bathroom.
 The property features a fitness center and two indoor swimiming pools.
+Click here to check the reviews, photos and availability.

 - Find all the Upper West Side hotels